johnkil/MockGPS/README.md

 MockGPS
 =============

 The application to emulate the location on the android device.
-Uses as input data '.kml' file.
+Uses as input data `.kml` file.

 ![Example Image][1]